 However, Robert Gellately, in his book, "Backing Hitler", challenged that claim.
 He analysed German newspaper and magazine archives since 1933, the year Hitler became chancellor.

-The Nazi propaganda was also very effective.
+The Nazi propaganda was very effective.
 They pushed the line that the Jews were the cause of World War One and that there was a worldwide conspiracy.
 If the people are told a lie enough times, they'll eventually take it as fact.
-Many ordinary Germans won't take full responsibility blaming the power of propaganda they were exposed to.
+Post war, many ordinary Germans wouldn't take full responsibility blaming the power of the propaganda they were exposed to.